 both an avant-garde composer and a baroque lutenist, and thus no stranger to dichotomy (New York Times).
 He has been

 pushing the lute’s agenda out of the academy and into more accessible circles (Pitchfork).
-He’s performed over 1000 solo lute shows at concert venues around the world, including prestigious rock festivals like ATP and Primavera Sound, playing his all black, one-of-a-kind baroque lute custom build for him. ’you don’t need to understand [his] compositional idiom to be mesmerised by his hall-of-mirrors instrumentals’ (MOJO), ‘ his compositions are mystic and set in hypnotic darkness” ( NPR”s All Things Considered).
-Wire Magazine described one of his albums as a masterpiece.
+He’s performed over 1200 solo lute concerts in churches and at concert venues around the world, including prestigious rock festivals like ATP and Primavera Sound, playing his all black, one-of-a-kind baroque lute custom build for him.